robertozoia/ristretto/README.md

 ristretto
 =========

-A blogging engine that renders static files written in markdown.
+A blogging engine for generating baked (static-file) blogs from markdown files.